Ralphive/b1leo/README.md

 Access the app from the URL route shown in the terminal

 # Demo app
-There is a sample implementation [running here] (https://b1leo.cfapps.eu10.hana.ondemand.com/).
+There is a sample implementation [running here](https://b1leo.cfapps.eu10.hana.ondemand.com/).
 Be advised that the B1 System Backend is not running 24/7

 # License
 cfDemoSummit18  is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.